HiddeKehrer/website-clone-project/docs/docs/Kotlin/triggering_experiments.md

             "plan" to "premium",
             "user_level" to "power_user",
             "gender" to "female",
-            "city" to "Berlin",
+            "city" to "berlin",
-            "country" to "Germany"
+            "country" to "germany"
         ))
     }
 }